Domenico I Contarini: Life

 After the capture of Zadar, Venice entered into an era of peace.
 Domenico maintained friendly relations with the Byzantine Emperors, the Pope in Rome, and the Holy Roman Emperor, Henry III.

-Contarini was a liberal builder of churches and monasteries, such as San Nicolò di Lido in Lido di Venezia and Sant'Angelo di Concordia.
+Contarini was a liberal builder of churches and monasteries, such as San Nicolò al Lido in Lido di Venezia and Sant'Angelo di Concordia.
 In 1071, just before his death, he commissioned builders to begin work on expanding and restoring St Mark's Basilica.

 By his wish, he was buried at the church of San Nicolò al Lido when he died.
 His tomb is above the main doorway, surmounted by a portrait bust which shows him wearing the "corno," the distinctive doge's hat.
 His son, Enrico Contarini, was Bishop of Castello from 1074 to 1108.
 Enrico was the spiritual leader of an expedition to the Holy Land in 1099–1100 that brought back the remains of Saint Nicholas and Saint Theodore the Martyr.